-I've spent the last couple of years creating web applications with React, and over the past year worked with NodeJS and Kubernetes and loved every minute of it.
+I've spent the last couple of years creating web applications with React, and over the past year worked with Next.js, Nest.js & friends, and have loved every minute of it.

 Finding efficiencies is part of my nature and something I thrive on.
 I'm continually learning and always interested in keeping up to date with new standards of best practice and seeing how I can apply that to day-to-day work.

 Working on the digital transformation of an Australian national retailer.

 The initial effort is on decoupling the UI from the existing monolithic application.
 Next steps include an initial design system setup, upgrading the CMS provider, and a refined shopping journey.

 My focus is on helping ensure we build it in a scalable, accessible and resilient manner.
 All built in TypeScript with Next.js, Nest.js and friends.

 I spent 6 months travelling around Europe and across Asia.
 It was something I had always dreamt of doing and had planned to do for years.

 It was fantastic to experience so many different cultures and cuisines and I feel fortunate to have been able to take the time from my career to do so.

 The best food arguably was either India, Indonesia or Italy; however my overall favourite country was probably Japan.

 Joined the team as a UI lead (contract) on the ASOS Marketplace digital transformation project.